PhillipSz/translationcheck/README.md

 and then

+	bash translationcheck.bash -h

+to see all options.
+Example:

-	bash translationcheck.bash
+	bash translationcheck.bash -uel French

-All options are at the top in translationcheck.bash just change them there.

 Currently only elementary and ubuntu-touch apps are supported.